NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rqlFunctions.md

 ```

 # RQL Variables
-Variables are added from the rubix-ce UI
+Variables are added from the Rubix CE UI

 returned result of a variable
 ```